 Using Windows?
 See this article.

-Using an SSH key allows you to connect to a server without the need to provide a password.
-An SSH key is actually comprised of a public and private key pair.
-A copy of the public key is placed on a server you wish to access whereas the private key should never be distributed and remains only on your machine.
+An SSH key is usually created on a local, private machine, and consists of a public and private key pair.
+A copy of the public key is placed on a server (by someone who already has access to the server).
+The private key should never be distributed and remains only on the local machine.
 Treat a private key like a password - don't share it!

 ls -al ~/.ssh

 We recommend generating a new key pair to use with your Healthcare Blocks servers:

 ssh-keygen -t ed25519 -b 521 -o -C "firstname.lastname@example.org"